htruong122/Edit-Distance-Calculator/README.md

 python edit_distance_gui.py
 ```

-A window will pop up with:
+A window will pop up looking like this:
 - Input fields for two words
 - "Calculate" button to compute edit distance
 - "Clear" button to reset all fields